Repurposing GANs for One-shot Semantic Part Segmentation

 \subsubsection{Human Face Part Segmentation}

 We perform experiments with 12 combinations of settings that vary 1) the architecture of the few-shot segmenter (CNN or MLP), 2) the number of part classes (3 or 10), and 3) the number of examples with part annotations (1-shot, 5-shot, 10-shot).
-One interesting finding in Table \ref{tab:GAN-face-perclass} is that the MLP segmenter, which can only look at the feature of a single pixel to make per-pixel predictions, performs well and almost similarly to the CNN segmenter that has a wide receptive field and can exploit structure priors for predicting a segmentation map.
+One interesting finding in Table \ref{tab:GAN-face-perclass} is that the MLP segmenter, which can only look at the features of individual pixels to make per-pixel predictions, performs well and almost similarly to the CNN segmenter that has a wide receptive field and can exploit structure priors for predicting a segmentation map.

-Table \ref{tab:few-vs-auto} shows IOU scores of the few-shot segmenter and auto-shot segmenter on 10-class face segmentation.
-Surprisingly, the auto-shot segmenter achieves slightly higher IOUs in all part classes except for clothes, even though it relies only on the dataset generated by the few-shot segmenter.
+Table \ref{tab:few-vs-auto} shows IOU scores of the 10-shot segmenter and auto-shot segmenter on 10-class face segmentation.
+Surprisingly, the auto-shot segmenter achieves similar IOU scores to those of 10-shot segmenter in all classes except for clothes, even though it relies only on the dataset generated by the 10-shot segmenter.
 Note that the few-shot network also performs poorly on clothes relative to other parts, which could be due to the large variation in clothing.
 The auto-shot segmenter can also segment unaligned images at various scales due to the data augmentation during training.
 Figure \ref{fig-GAN-baseline} shows a 10-class segmentation comparison between our few-shot and auto-shot segmenters and a supervised baseline which uses the same architecture as the auto-shot segmenter and is trained on ground-truth masks from CelebAMask-HQ with varying numbers of labels.
 Our few-shot segmenter trained with a single label produces a comparable IOU score to the supervised baseline trained with about 150 labels.
 And with 10 labels, both of our segmenters match the baseline performance with 500 labels.
 Qualitative and quantitative results for the CNN-based few-shot network are shown in Figure \ref{fig-gan-face} and Table \ref{tab:GAN-face}.